MichelMeyer/package/README.md

 The base of the package to get the data of cvm and bovespa about the shares negociated in the Stock Exchange of Brasil.

-A base para o pacote com os dados da cvm e da bovespa sobre as ações negociadas na bolsa.

-To easy install do:
+To a easy install do:

-Para instalar o pacote facilmente faça:

 if( ! "devtools" %in% installed.packages()) install.packages("devtools")